MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-client-activation-keys.md

 | Windows Server Standard   | N2KJX-J94YW-TQVFB-DG9YT-724CC |

 > [!IMPORTANT]
-> Windows Server, version 20H2 reached end of service on August 9, 2022 and is no longer receiving security updated.
+> Windows Server, version 20H2 reached end of service on August 9, 2022 and is no longer receiving security updates.
 This includes the retirement of Windows Server Semi-Annual Channel (SAC) with no future releases.
 >
 > Customers using Windows Server SAC should move to **[Azure Stack HCI](/azure-stack/hci/)**.
 Alternatively, customers may use the Long-Term Servicing Channel of Windows Server.